Horse64/core.horse64.org/docs/Concurrency.md

 /docs/Error%20Handling.md#with-statement), instead of
 `with create_my_resource_non_concurrent() as my_name { ... }`
 use `with create_my_resource_concurrent() later as my_name { ... }`.

+This is needed for all cases where the create function is a later function and hence it can only be called concurrently.

+(You can always call normal functions with `later` as well, but a later function can't be called *without* `later`.)

 Further reading